BLAINE CLASSICAL ACADEMY

 Aristotle wrote about virtue in Nicomachean Ethics (around 350 BC) and explained that humans are not born with virtue, but rather become virtuous through practice.
 The culture that you can expect in an ACSI school is one that nurtures the development of virtuous character.
 As James Madison explained in Federalist Paper No. 55, “…there are other qualities in human nature which justify a certain portion of esteem and confidence.
 Republican government presupposes the existence of these qualities in a higher degree than any other form.”
 In other words, a virtuous citizenry is not only possible, but also a necessary component of our representative form of government.

-How is virtue taught in ACSI schools?
+How is virtue taught in American Classical Schools of Idaho schools?

 We are dedicated to the formation of virtuous citizens.
 Our school virtues are courage, courtesy, honesty, perseverance, self-government, and service.
 When students arrive at a school, these qualities will be one of the first ideas that they see posted on the walls.
 They are taught in every subject, at every grade level, and permeate all aspects of school culture.
 If these concepts are as important to you as they are to us, then you will find that we are the best partners you could have in helping your children grow up to be virtuous citizens.